tatHi/maxmatch_dropout/README.md

 ```

 To avoid this problem, **you have to input pre-processed texts to `mmt`**.
-For the case of `bert-base-cased`, the following script using `base_tokenizer` makes `mmt` yield the same tokenization as the original.
+For the case of `bert-base-cased`, the following script using `basic_tokenizer` makes `mmt` yield the same tokenization as the original.

 ```
 >>> tmp = ' '.join(tknzr.basic_tokenizer.tokenize('Hello, world!'))